Do andons apply to software development?

 Just the Facts

 Now, the third point is that, in lean, we need the discipline not to figure out these challenges on our own, but to discover them with the developers themselves.
 Sure we’ll have our opinion, and it’s probably a good one.
 But that’s not the point – everyone has an opinion.
-The lean way is to create consensus on the problems that need to be solved through firsthand experience – facts.
+The lean way is to create consensus on the problems that need to be solved through first-hand experiences – facts.